-'''

-c = 2.99792458 \times 10^8 meters per second
+$c = 2.99792458 \times 10^8$ meters per second

-'''

-20.3.4.4 Data Sets.
+20.3.4.4 Data Sets

 The IODE is an 8 bit number equal to the 8 LSBs of the 10 bit IODC of the same CEI data set.
-The following rules govern the transmission of IODC and IODE values in different CEI data sets: (1) The transmitted IODC will be different from any value transmitted by the SV during the preceding seven days; (2) The transmitted IODE will be different from any value transmitted by the SV during the preceding six hours.
-The range of IODC will be as given in Table 20-XI for Block II/IIA SVs and Table 20-XII for Block IIR/IIR-M/IIF and GPS III/IIIF SVs.
+The following rule governs the transmission of IODC and IODE values in different CEI data sets: (1) The transmitted IODE (and therefore, the transmitted IODC) will be different from any value transmitted by the SV during the preceding six hours.
+The range of IODC will be as given in Table 20-XII for Block IIR/IIR-M/IIF and GPS III/IIIF SVs.

-Cutovers to new CEI data sets will occur only on hour boundaries except for the first CEI data set of a new CEI data sequence propagation.
-The first CEI data set may be cut-in (reference paragraph 20.3.4.1) at any time during the hour and therefore may be transmitted by the SV for less than one hour.
-During short-term operations, cutover to 4-hour sets and subsequent cutovers to succeeding 4-hour CEI data sets will always occur modulo 4 hours relative to end/start of week.
-Cutover from 4-hour CEI data sets to 6-hour CEI data sets shall occur modulo 12 hours relative to end/start of week.
-Cutover from 12-hour CEI data sets to 24-hour CEI data sets shall occur modulo 24 hours relative to end/start of week.
-Cutover from a CEI data set transmitted 24 hours or more occurs on a modulo 24-hour boundary relative to end/start of week.
+Cutovers to new CEI data sets will occur only on two-hour boundaries except for the first CEI data set of a new CEI data sequence propagation.
+The first CEI data set may be cut-in (reference paragraph 20.3.4.1) at any time during the two hours and therefore may be transmitted by the SV for less than two hours.
+Upon transition to short-term operations, cutover from these 2-hour CEI data sets to 4-hour CEI data sets and subsequent cutovers to succeeding 4-hour CEI data sets shall occur modulo 4 hours relative to end/start of week.

+Upon transition to long-term operations, cutover from 4-hour CEI data sets to 6-hour CEI data sets shall occur modulo 12 hours relative to end/start of week.
+Subsequent cutovers to succeeding 6-hour CEI data sets shall occur modulo 6 hours relative to end/start of week.
+Cutover from 6-hour CEI data sets to 12-hour CEI data sets and subsequent cutovers to succeeding 12-hour CEI data sets shall occur modulo 12 hours relative to end/start of week.
+Cutover from 12-hour CEI data sets to 24-hour CEI data sets and subsequent cutovers to succeeding 24-hour CEI data sets shall occur modulo 24 hours relative to end/start of week.

-The start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
-Each CEI data set nominally remains valid for the duration of its curve fit interval.
-A CEI data set may be rendered obsolete before the end of its curve fit interval when it is superseded by the SV cutting over to new data.
+Except for the first CEI data set of a new CEI data sequence propagation, the start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
+Each CEI data set remains valid for the duration of its transmission interval, and nominally also remains valid for the duration of its curve fit interval.
+A CEI data set is rendered obsolete before the end of its curve fit interval when it is superseded by the SV cutting over to the first CEI data set of a new CEI data sequence propagation.